What to look out for on UEFA Women's Champions League Matchday 2

 Article summary

-The group stage continues with the second batch of games on Wednesday and Thursday: we preview the action ahead.
+We preview the action as the group stage continues with the second batch of games on Wednesday and Thursday.

 Article top media content